-With the number of US job openings surpassing the number of available workers, companies need to retain their employees now more than ever, according to a Thursday report from Wakefield Research.
+With the number of US job openings surpassing the number of available workers, companies need to retain their employees now more than ever, according to a Thursday report from Wakefield Research, commissioned by Topia.
 But the growth of the digital workplace is putting retention at risk, and employees are seeking transfer or relocation options as technology evolves, the report found.

 The report surveyed 100 US senior HR and talent mobility executives, as well as 500 US adults employed full-time.
 Among those employees, 22% reported previously quitting a job because they were denied the opportunity to relocate to another branch or location.

 SEE: Digital transformation: A guide for CXOs (Tech Pro Research)

 Even if companies don't have the funds to relocate an employee, there are still ways to try and retain workers.
 Nearly half (48%) of employees said they would stay within their companies—without increased pay or benefits—if given access to open positions within the company before they are posted publicly, said the survey.
 However, the majority of professionals (70%) said they believe branch relocation would advance their careers, even without a raise or promotion, the report found.

 Companies tend to be in favor of relocation, according to the report: Nearly all (94%) of HR executives said they are aware that mobility is vital for increasing diversity, attracting new talent, and retaining valuable employees.

 The problem is oftentimes a simple miscommunication, said the survey.
 Some 41% of professionals said they don't even know if relocation options exist in their companies, and 43% said they are attracted to different job positions in their companies, but don't know how to access those opportunities.

 However, 99% of companies do offer transfer or relocation programs, said the survey.
 While organizations may not be able to say yes to every single employee requesting movement, strategies to take advantage of these policies do exist.